1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: To avoid multiple time zones, one central meridian was selected.

-57. If it is 12 noon at IST (82°30′E), the time at GMT (0°) will be:
+57. If it is 12 noon at IST (82°30′E), the time at GMT (0°) will be_____________.

 A) 5:30 am